AdamCraven/AdamCraven.github.io/_posts/2015-07-27-increasing-performance-on-large-angular-apps.markdown

 <br />

-In the ng-events example to the left it receives the keyboard inputs, but it takes a long time for the UI to unblock and letters to appear, this is because it is calling many root scope digests consecutively in a simulated large app.
+The ng-events example to the left receives the key presses, but it takes a long time for the UI to unblock and letters to appear.
+This is due to root scope digests consecutively being called.

 With the fng-events, there is no perceptible input lag and the text is entered as typed.
-This is because it is not calling a root scope digest, but one of the child scopes (otherwise known as a partial or local digest) where there are considerably less watchers.
-Because of this the digest times drop to a fraction of the time that the global (root scope) one does.
+It is not calling a root scope digest, but a partial (or local) digest where there are considerably less watchers.
+As a result of this, the digest times drop to a fraction of the time of the global root scope digest.

 Both examples are very similar in terms of code, but the HTML for the right hand demo replaces 'ng' with 'fng':